kawabata/Radical-Strokes-Chart/README.md

 Radical Strokes Chart Generator
 ==============================

-This tool creates a chart for radical strokes.
+This tool creates an HTML-based chart for radical strokes of UCS Ideographs

 ## Description

-There has been tremondous amount of ideographs encoded in UCS.
-This tool creates radical-strokes based charts for UCS.
-If image of non-UCS ideographs are given to specific directory, then they are embeeded, too.
+There has already been quite an amount of ideographs encoded in the UCS.
+This tool creates a radical-strokes based charts for UCS Ideographs.
+If an image of non-UCS ideographs are given to specific directory, then they are embeeded, too.

+This tool finds Radicals and Strokes of individual ideographs from both UCS standards and its IDS (Ideographic Description Sequence) information.
+When there are multiple (ambiguous) strokes, depending on dictionaries or policy, all these possible storke counts are covered in this chart.
+For example, 艹, 之, 㐄, 及, and 辶 are counted in both 3 or 4 strokes.

 ## Demo